WebDevStudios/WDS-Allow-REST-API/README.md

 ## Description ##

-If using the "WDS Network Require Login" plugin, this plugin adds some options for bypassing the login requirement for the REST API.
+If using the [WDS Network Require Login](https://github.com/WebDevStudios/WDS-Network-Require-Login) plugin, this plugin adds some options for bypassing the login requirement for the REST API.

 ## Installation ##